 Facilities: living-room, 3 bedrooms, bathroom, kitchen and pátio (30 m2)

 living room with comfortable bank and table with 4 chairs (Linum) and 2 comfortable chairs.
-Satellite TV, radio/CD-player, WiFi.
+Smart/Satellite TV, radio/CD-player, WiFi.
 Double glazed windows.

 3 sleeping rooms with comfortable beds and windows (quiet).
 6 people can sleep comfortably.
 New duvets and luxury duvet-covers (Essenza);